SimoneCalabro/Career-Foundry---CO2-emissions-analysis/README.md

 - **CO2 emissions analysis:** the main folder.
 It contains 5 sub folders:
   - **01. Documentation:** Contains the following PDF files:
-    - sdshdsudsd alora
+    - **A6 Project brief:** Criteria and limitations of the project.
+Guidelines provided by Career Foundry.
+    - **Exploratory data analysis:** A brief report including the wrangling steps, the consistency checks, the data dictionary and my initial research questions.
+    - **Population flow:** Here I describe the shape and the main differences between the different versions of the dataframe (See next folder).
+  - **02. Data:* Contains two subfolders:
+    - **Original data:** Includes the original csv file (emissions.csv) and two JSON files used for geospatial analysis.
+One of the two had to compressed in a rar file because of the max file size limitation of GitHub.
+    - **Prepared data:** Includes different PKL file (different versions of the dataframe, see "Population flow" PDF for more informations).
+The last version is also available in csv and xlsx (I needed it to create visualizations on Tableau).
   - **03. Scripts:** Contains all Python scripts (Jupyter notebooks).
 Within my scripts you can find all data manipulations described in the _"Skills"_ section below.
+Please note that script number 3 had to be compressed in a rar file because of the max file size limitation of GitHub.
-  - **04. Analisys/Visualizations:** Contains all the charts and visualizations created while carrying out the project.
+  - **04. Visualizations:** Contains some of the charts and visualizations created in Python while carrying out the project.
+Actually, most of visualizations were created in the ending phase of the project, using Tableau.
-  - **05. Sent to client:** Contains an excel report that summarize the population flow, all wrangling steps, consistency checks, columns derived and answers to the key questions (the analysis' main goal).

-**Note:** Section _02._ is missing because it contained the datasets used, both _Original data_ (raw) and _Prepared Data_ (manipulated).
-Since files size was higher than 25 MB, it was impossible to upload them.
+  - **05. Deliverables:** Contains the final presentation in format Tableau Packaged Workbook.
+You can see the datastory directly on Tableu Public, clicking [here](https://public.tableau.com/app/profile/simone.calabro/viz/CO2emissionsanalysis-ProjectbySimoneCalabro/Datastory)

 ## Dataset:
 As explained above, Instacart made their data open source.